ExoSpaceLabs/CCSDSPack/README.md

   return 0;
 }
 ```
-Where <explanation> of what does it do.
+Where "explanation" of what does it do.

 2) Assuming you already have a CCSDS packet stream and want to extract the data from it

 TBD